microsoft/vcpkg-docs/vcpkg/get_started/get-started.md

     ```

     > [!NOTE]
-    > Setting the `VCPKG_ROOT` environment variable using the `set` command will only affect the current shell session.
+    > Setting the `VCPKG_ROOT` environment variable using the `set` command only affects the current shell session.
 To make this change permanent across sessions, you can use the `setx` command and restart the shell session.

     ::: zone-end